-Work Year: The normal work year shall begin on July 1 and end twelve (12) months later on June 30.
+Work Year: The standard work year shall begin on July 1 and end twelve (12) months later on June 30.
 Certain positions have been designated as having a work year of nine, ten or eleven months.

-Work Week: The classified employee's normal work week shall consist of five (5) consecutive days, not to exceed eight (8) hours per day in accordance with the Education Code, Section 88026.
+Work Week: The employee's standard work week shall consist of five (5) consecutive days at eight (8) hours per day.

-- This article shall not restrict the extension of a regular work day or work week on an overtime basis. - 2.
-The District has the right to change to a ten (10)-hour work day, forty (40)-hour work week in four (4) consecutive days with the majority vote of the Bargaining Unit employees as per Education Code 88031.
-Adjustments to the contract will be negotiated in the event both parties agree to a year-round four (4)-day work week.
+This article shall not restrict the extension of a regular work day or work week on an overtime basis.

+The District has the right to change to a ten (10)-hour work day, forty (40)-hour work week in four (4) consecutive days.

-Work Day: The length of any bargaining unit employee work day shall be established by the District in compliance with the law for each employee relative to the needs of the District.
+Work Day: The length of any employee work day shall be established by the District in compliance with the law for each employee relative to the needs of the District.